toopher/toopher-radius/README.md

 Add Toopher Protection to Individual Users
 ------------------------------------------

-On Windows systems, users can be easily managed using the toopher-admin.bat script.
+On Windows systems, users can be easily managed using the toopher-admin.bat script.  *Note - if errors are encountered executing the `toopher-admin.bat` script, ensure that the file is using Windows-style (CRLF) line endings*

 Enable Toopher protection for a user: